dchou1618/234-project/README.md

 This repository builds on **DeepCubeA**, originally developed by [Forest Agostinelli et al.](https://github.com/forestagostinelli/DeepCubeA).
 If you use this work in research or projects, please cite the original paper:

 > Agostinelli, F., McAleer, S., Shmakov, A., & Baldi, P. (2019). *Solving the Rubik’s cube with deep reinforcement learning and search*.
 Nature Machine Intelligence, 1(8), 356–363.
 [DOI:10.1038/s42256-019-0070-z](https://doi.org/10.1038/s42256-019-0070-z)

+The RubiksCubeGym environment is also used for data generation that was developed by [Hukmani et al](https://github.com/DoubleGremlin181/RubiksCubeGym):
+> Hukmani, K., Kolekar, S., & Vobugari, S. (2021). *Solving Twisty Puzzles Using Parallel Q-learning.* Engineering Letters, 29(4).